syncfusion-content/javascript-docs/js/PivotChart/Axes.md

 ### Grid Lines Customization
 By using the [`majorGridLines`](/api/js/ejchart#members:primaryxaxis-majorgridlines) and [`minorGridLines`](/api/js/ejchart#members:primaryxaxis-minorgridlines) properties of the axis, you can customize the width, color, visibility and opacity of the grid lines.

-N> By default, the minor grid lines are not visible in PivotChart.
+N> By default, the minor grid lines are not visible in pivot chart.

 {% highlight javascript %}